top of page

 Two things have changed this:

-1. The First was visiting Orchard House in Concord, Massachusetts
+The first was visiting Orchard House in Concord, Massachusetts

-2. And the second was watching the Little Women movie that was released in 2019.
-It is truly a work of art and so, so good!
+And the second was watching the Little Women movie that was released in 2019 directed by Greta Gerwig.
+It was truly a work of art and so, so good!

 Louisa May Alcott wrote many books!
-Here are just some of the titles that she wrote.
+Here are just some of the titles that she authored:

 To see a complete list of Louisa May Alcott's other works, click here!